 Barley and Lentil Salad with Fresh Dill Vinaigrette

-- Place barley, 1 teaspoon kosher salt, and approximately 4 cups water in a medium saucepan.
+- Place barley (3/4 cup), 1 teaspoon kosher salt, and approximately 4 cups water in a medium saucepan.
 Bring to a boil, reduce heat to low, cover, and simmer for 10 minutes.

-- Add lentils to pot, simmer for 20 minutes, or until lentils and barley are fully cooked.
+- Add brown lentils (3/4 cup) to pot, simmer for 20 minutes, or until lentils and barley are fully cooked.

-- Meanwhile, whisk together olive oil, red wine vinegar, herbs, 3/4 teaspoon kosher salt, and 1/4 teaspoon black pepper.
+- Meanwhile, whisk together the olive oil (1/4 cup), red wine vinegar (2 tablespoons), fresh dill (1 tablespoon), fresh parsley (1 tablespoon), 3/4 teaspoon kosher salt, and 1/4 teaspoon black pepper in a large bowl.

 - Drain the barley and lentils of any extra water.

-- Mix barley and lentils with dressing in a bowl.
+- Mix barley and lentils with dressing in the large bowl.
 Cover and chill for at least two hours.